The term “veteran” refers to an individual who:

 To exercise this benefit, veterans should send a copy of the Member 4 section of their DD 214 (indicating character of discharge) and active duty service members should send a letter from their command stating their dates of service.
 These documents should be submitted to your campus certifying official or the Office of Veterans Programs at University Park.

-For more information on veterans' benefits, please contact Stacey Zelinka, Veterans Certifying Official, at 570-675-9238 or email@example.com.
+For more information on veterans’ benefits, please contact Diana Coslett, Veterans Certifying Official, at 570-675-9242 or [email protected].